DenverCoder1/github-readme-youtube-cards/README.md

 Make sure to change the `channel_id` to your YouTube channel ID.
 See below for advanced configuration.

+The [cron expression](https://crontab.cronhub.io/) in the example above is set to run at the top of every hour.
+The first time, you may want to [trigger the workflow manually](https://github.com/DenverCoder1/github-readme-youtube-cards/wiki/Running-the-GitHub-Action-Manually).

 ## Live Example

 <!-- prettier-ignore-start -->